spdx/spdx-3-model/model/Dataset/Properties/dataCollectionProcess.md

 ## Summary

-The field describes how the dataset was collected.
+Describes how the dataset was collected.

 ## Description

-The field describes how a dataset was collected (e.g., the sources from which a dataset was scrapped, or the interview protocol used for data collection)
+DataCollectionProcess describes how a dataset was collected.
+Examples include the sources from which a dataset was scrapped or the interview protocol that was used for data collection.

 ## Metadata